Siamul/NLP-Project/README.md

 -----------------------------------------------
 -----------------------------------------------

-## I also take pairs of sentences from the plot and find the closest rhyming pair from the Gutenberg Poetry corpus using GloVe and BERT vectors.
+## I also take pairs of sentences from the plot and approximate the closest rhyming pair (I take the closest poetry sentence for each sentence and then, take a rhyming sentence that is closest for the other sentence.
+I take the least distant pair among these two pairs) from the Gutenberg Poetry corpus using GloVe and BERT vectors.

 # Here's the example output for rhyming pairs aligned using GloVe: